-Harassment, including Sexual Harassment
+Sexual Harassment

-Use of material of a sexual nature or unwelcome verbal, written or symbolic language based on gender, race, color, religion, sex, national origin, ancestry, disability or any other characteristic protected by law.
-Examples of illegal harassment include, but are not limited to, racial jokes or comments; requests for sexual favors and other unwelcome sexual advances; graffiti; name calling; or threatening, intimidating or hostile acts based on a protected characteristic.
+2. Use of material of a sexual nature or unwelcome verbal, written or symbolic language based on sex.
+Examples of illegal harassment include, but are not limited to, gender or sexual jokes or comments; requests for sexual favors and other unwelcome sexual advances.

-1st Offense Administrator/Student conference, detention and up to 10 days out-of-school suspension.
+1st Offense Administrator/Student conference, Parent/Guardian Contact, Detention, and up to 10 days out-of-school suspension.
 Subsequent Offenses Administrator/Student conference and up to 180 days out-of-school suspension, or expulsion by Board of Education only.

-2. Unwelcome physical contact of a sexual nature or that is based on gender, race, color, religion, sex, national origin, ancestry, disability or any other characteristic protected by law.
+3. Unwelcome physical contact of a sexual nature or that is based on gender, race, color, religion, sex, national origin, ancestry, disability or any other characteristic protected by law.
 Examples include, but are not limited to, touching or fondling of the genital areas, breasts or undergarments, regardless of whether the touching occurred through or under clothing; or pushing or fighting based on protected characteristics.
+This also includes the unwelcomed manipulation of objects in a sexual manner toward another person